 - Draw large V shapes across the top.

-- Continue with similar V shapes.
+- Fill in with more medium V shapes.